 Dean's Reg. §1.602-2.
 Class Rank.
 Each semester, the students in each division of the Law School whose grades place them in the top 25% of their class shall be ranked numerically by class.
 Each semester, the Law School will also publish the grade point average cutoffs for the top 50% for each class by division in five percent increments.
 Rankings are also issued for the top third and middle third of each class by division.
+Students will be ranked based on the number of completed credits at the beginning of each fall semester.
 A final class ranking is done for all graduates and represents a merger of the Regular Division and Extended Division students.
 Class valedictorian is determined after the fall semester of a student's graduating year.